tldr-pages/tldr/pages/common/lsd.md

 `lsd -1`

-- List all files, including hidden files:
+- List all files and directories, including hidden ones, in the current directory:

 `lsd -a`